 Ragan took the first available appointment, which was with UCHealth in Lone Tree.
 For monoclonal antibodies to be most effective, it’s important they are given as soon as possible.

-Dr. Adit Ginde, MD, MPH, is an emergency medicine physician with UCHealth University of Colorado Hospital and a professor of emergency medicine with the University of Colorado School of Medicine.
-Dr. Ginde has participated in clinical trials, and in some cases led clinical trials of monoclonal antibodies for COVID-19 in Colorado since summer of 2020, and has significant expertise when it comes to monoclonal antibody treatments.
+Dr. Adit Ginde, MD, MPH, is an emergency medicine physician with the UCHealth University of Colorado Hospital and a professor of emergency medicine with the University of Colorado School of Medicine.
+Dr. Ginde has participated in clinical trials, and in some cases led clinical trials of monoclonal antibodies for COVID-19 in Colorado since the summer of 2020, and has significant expertise when it comes to monoclonal antibody treatments.

-Dr. Ginde says, “For patients that are early in their illness, before hospitalization these are highly effective at clearing the virus and preventing hospitalization and death and helping patients recover quicker.”
+Dr. Ginde says, “For patients that are early in their illness before hospitalization these are highly effective at clearing the virus and preventing hospitalization and death and helping patients recover quicker.”